Need Professional Help?

 Revenue: The top line of the P&L is the money that you have coming in from sales (before any deductions).
 In a sense, the top line of your income statement is just as important as the bottom line (net profit) - all of the direct costs and expenses will be taken out of this beginning number.
 The smaller your top-line revenue number is, the smaller your expenses need to be if you’re going to stay profitable.

 Direct Costs: Also referred to as the Cost of Goods Sold (COGS), these are the costs that go into making your products or delivering services.
 You wouldn’t include items such as rent for an office space in this area, but you would include the things that directly contribute to the product you sell.
-For example, to a bookstore, direct costs are what the store paid for the books it sold; but for a publisher, direct costs include authors’ royalties, printing, paper, and ink.
+For example, to a bookstore, direct costs are what the store pays for the books it sells, but for a publisher, direct costs include authors’ royalties, printing, paper, and ink.
 If you only sell services, it’s possible that you have few or no direct costs.
-For more details, see What is the difference between direct costs and expenses?.
+For more details, see What is the difference between direct costs and expenses?

-Gross Margin: Gross margin (or gross profit) is the difference between the revenue and direct costs on your P&L. Gross margin tells you two important things: how much of your revenue is being funneled into direct costs (less is better), and how much you have left over for all of the company’s overhead expenses.
+Gross Margin: Gross margin (or gross profit) is the difference between the revenue and direct costs on your P&L. Gross margin tells you two important things: how much of your revenue is being funneled into direct costs (less is better) and how much you have left over for all of the company’s overhead expenses.
 If your gross margin is smaller than the amount you need to cover your expenses, you’re not going to be profitable.

-Operating Income: Operating Income is also referred to as EBITDA, or earnings before interest, taxes, depreciation, and amortization.
+Operating Income is also referred to as EBITDA, or earnings before interest, taxes, depreciation, and amortization.
 This line is a simple statement of your profitability, although there will be some additional subtractions, as shown below.

 Net Profit: Net profit, also referred to as net income or net earnings, is the proverbial "bottom line."
 Remember that this number started at the top line, with your revenue from sales.
-Then everything else was subtracted from that initial sum.
+Then, everything else was subtracted from that initial sum.
 If this number is negative, you’ll know that you’re running at a loss.
 Either your expenses are too high, your revenue is in a slump, or both—and it might be time to reevaluate your strategy.

 Net Profit %: Net Profit Percentage is the percentage of revenue that is net profit.
 For example, if the Revenue is $100 and the Total Expenses are $50, then the Net Profit is $50, resulting in a Net Profit % of 50%.